tych0/xcffib/README.md

   `''.join(map(chr, the_str.name))`.
 * As above, `void` is also packed/unpacked as `char`s, since the convention is to use it as string data, e.g. in `xproto.ChangeProperty`.
+* The submodule `xcb` is gone.
+The top module re-exported all these constants anyway, so they live there now. i.e. `xcb.xcb.CurrentTime` is now just `xcffib.CurrentTime`.

 ## Enhancements